CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See Turn Sequence, Organization Phase, Choosing a New Site.

 #### Heedless Revelry
- - Card Erratum: Change "after the successful play" to "in response to the play." \[Effective 8/27/98]
+ - _Card Erratum_: Change "after the successful play" to "in response to the play." \[Effective 8/27/98]
  - The "playable on ..." conditions of the first paragraph do not apply to the second paragraph.
  - Does not interfere with the playing of the card it is revealed in response to.

 #### Helm of Her Secrecy
- - You can play multiple Helms of Her Secrecy in one chain of effects.
+ - You can play multiple _Helms of Her Secrecy_ in one chain of effects.
 The player should make sure that he does not take the option of playing Eowyn out of his hand until the first copy declared is resolved.

 #### Helm of Fear
  - Has no effect on a non-Ringwraith.

 #### Here is a Snake
- - Here is a Snake does not prevent the use of hazards already on the table.
+ - _Here is a Snake_ does not prevent the use of hazards already on the table.
  - The "playable on ..." conditions of the first paragraph do not apply to the second paragraph.

 #### Here, There, or Yonder?